Pelvic floor muscles and erectile dysfunction: What you need to know

 There are two main ways pelvic floor problems can lead to erection issues.
 If the pelvic floor is weak, the outflow of blood isn’t prevented, and an erection can’t be maintained.
 A pelvic floor that’s too tight — also called a hypertonic or overactive pelvic floor — has been suggested as a possible cause of erectile dysfunction due to compression of the artery that provides blood to the penis.

-Pelvic floor muscles can be weakened by surgery, constipation, being overweight, persistent heavy lifting, high impact exercise, long-term coughing and ageing1.
+Want to know how to tell if you have a weak pelvic floor?
 Aside from erectile dysfunction, if you have a weak pelvic floor, you might also notice symptoms such as leaking urine during activities like running, jumping or sneezing, a sudden and urgent need to urinate, or leaking stool.
 There also can be incomplete emptying of the bladder and bowel or increased frequency of toilet visits.

-Pelvic floor exercises can strengthen your pelvic floor and might have benefits for treating erectile dysfunction2.
+Pelvic floor exercises can strengthen your pelvic floor and might have benefits for treating erectile dysfunction.
 It’s important to find your pelvic floor muscles in order to exercise them, which can be difficult and take some practice.

 “For home practice, I encourage men to stand naked in front of a mirror and to observe their penis retracting and testes rising, without bracing their abdominals,” Dr Milios says.
 “Doing this action ‘gently’ as opposed to with ‘gusto’ is the key.
 My favourite cue — which men seem to best relate to — is to think of ‘lifting the nuts to the guts’.”